JustinMBerry/Portfolio/TX-RAMP Certification.md

 $usernameFile = "*Directory to list of usernames*"

-    Provide the path to the file containing a list of usernames.
+    Provides the path to the file containing a list of usernames.

 $users = Get-Content $usernameFile